 Silkie guinea pigs can also have a satin coat, which is much glossier and softer than this breed’s standard coat.

 Colors of Silkie Guinea Pigs

-The Silkie guinea pig comes in a huge number of colors, including white, red, brown, black, and grey.
+The Silkie guinea pig breed comes in a huge number of colors, including white, red, brown, black, and grey.